-Special MRI procedures allow specialized imaging evaluation when indicated, such as women with newly diagnosed breast cancer for surgical planning and women who are at particular high-risk for breast cancer.
+MRI procedures allow specialized imaging evaluation when indicated, such as for women with newly diagnosed breast cancer for surgical planning and women who are at particular high-risk for breast cancer.

 Multidisciplinary doctor review:

-A panel of expert physicians including internal medicine doctors, surgeons, medical and radiation oncologists and pathologists meets weekly to review all new breast cancer diagnoses.
+A panel of expert physicians, including surgeons, radiologists, internists, medical and radiation oncologists and pathologists, meets weekly to review all new breast cancer diagnoses.

 Second opinion service:

-The breast imaging experts at the Women's Center are happy to review and discuss your mammogram results and follow-up recommendations from other providers.
+The breast imaging experts at the Women's Center are glad to review and discuss your breast imaging results and follow-up recommendations from other providers.

-A genetic counselor can help you determine your risk for breast cancer based on family experience.
-Recommendations for women who are found to be at higher risk might include testing for genetic mutations.
+A genetic counselor can help you determine your risk for breast cancer based on family history and determine whether you should have genetic testing.